Main Essay Introduction

 An overview of the sixty page essay “A New Macroeconomics to explain Wealth Inequality”:

 The problem: This new approach to macroeconomics begins by describing a very old problem inherent in a simple money system, which has the property of a fixed total number of money tokens, such as dollars, that are used to exchange goods/services between producers and consumers of economic goods.
 In other words, a pretty normal money system.
 The essay first describes the problem caused by the “fundamental monetary constraint.”
 As will be explained, the big problem resulting from that constraint is that a simple money system tends to reduce GDP when individuals save money in such an economy.
+This is equivalent to noting that two properties of money work at cross purposes (1) money is intended to be a method of quick and easy exchange of goods/services among people, however (2) Money can also be held out of circulation by some as saved “wealth” over potentially long periods of time which prevents it from being able to serve that necessary function.

 Fundamental monetary constraint vs. countervailing solutions: This macro claims that these countervailing forces can easily be understood as natural and even predictable responses to the problem caused by the fundamental monetary constraint when it is desirable to allow the possibility of “saving” wealth.
 Many contemporary macroeconomists who have not considered the effect of the fundamental monetary constraint have believed in an economy which rests in natural ideal equilibrium.
 However this new macroeconomics explains why a common “conventional” money system that allows “saving” of money is inherently unstable.
 This new view observes that countervailing forces have historically developed as a response to attempt to allow saving and maintain GDP, necessitated by the problem caused by the monetary constraint.